MikeAustin71/CmdrX/ReadMe.md

 #CmdrX.exe

-This windows application is designed to execute multiple console commands.
+CmdrX is a command 'runner'.
+This c# windows application is designed to execute multiple console commands.

 ## Command Execution
 The commands are executed in sequence as specified in a